Infinity-categorical universal properties of quotients and localizations of A-infinity-categories: Abstract

 \section{Abstract}

-We collect some foundational results regarding the homotopy theory of $A_\infty$-categories.
-Our two main results are (1) An equivalence between the $\infty$-category of dg-categories and the $\infty$-category of $A_\infty$-categories, and (2) A proof that two models for quotients of $A_\infty$-categories (as constructed by Lyubashenko-Manzyuk and Lyubashenko-Ovisienko) satisfy the universal property of quotients in the $\infty$-categorical sense.
-Our aims are to give succinct accounts of $\infty$-categorical language for users of $A_\infty$-categories, and to exhibit concrete models of localizations of $A_\infty$-categories.
-Indeed, we apply the results here in~\cite{oh-tanaka-actions} to prove a Liouville version of a conjecture of Teleman from the 2014 ICM.
+We show that certain hands-on $A_\infty$-categorical constructions satisfy desirable universal properties in the infinity-category of $A_\infty$-categories.
+For sufficiently cofibrant $A_\infty$-categories, two models for quotients of $A_\infty$-categories (as constructed by Lyubashenko-Manzyuk and Lyubashenko-Ovisienko), and a model for localizations (as used by Ganatra-Pardon-Shende), satisfy the relevant universal properties.
+We apply the results here in a companion work to prove a Liouville version of a conjecture of Teleman from the 2014 ICM.